IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 # The Court of Birds
 ### Members
 **Owl** (religion): she.
 Haltingly soft spoken.
 Fastidious, a little uptight, neat freak.
-- Identity: Morgana Saire, human death cleric/warlock of Gilead
+- Identity: Morgana Saire, aasimar death cleric/warlock of Gilead
 	- ex-Felichian priest, abandoned the church when she discovered Gilead's power
 - Heads all religious functions, manages clerical rituals for aquifers
 - Pretending for peace, wants a war with Kevara that Avizallo will lose